JoshuaWang00/NLP-unigram-and-bigram-model/readme.txt

+Program scans training text to get probabilities and perplexity for test text.
+The bigram model contains add one smoothing to ensure that bigrams that aren't seen in the test text do not reduce sentence probability to 0.

 Steps to open and run project1.py
 1. Extract tar content in the same folder
 2. Open project1.py using Microsoft Visual Studio.